Fuji 27mm f/2.8 WR lens review

 I bought the Fuji 27mm lens almost two years ago with the goal to make my camera system smaller and easier to carry around.
 Of course, focal length and image quality were also a consideration for me.

 The 40mm equivalent focal length was draw card for me when I bought this lens.
 Nowadays I’m starting to lean a bit wider in the lenses I use, 35mm and 28mm are focal lengths I’m using more and more.
 I still like the 40mm focal length for certain things and this lens is great for those occasions.
-The image quality is really good, especially for a pancake lens.
+The image quality is quite good, especially for a pancake lens.
 I think 40mm is a great focal length for certain types of portraiture, fashion, and street photography when you want a natural field of view.

 The way I use the Fuji system is by taking in-camera jpegs.
 I only shoot RAW if there is some special reason to.
 I like to dial in the look I like in camera on the Fuji’s.
 I’ve usually been pretty happy with the black and white images I’ve got out of the camera but it took me a while to get happy with the color images.
 I went from using classic chrome, to hi neg pro, to Astia, and am now using the Provia film simulation for color most of the time.